-SQL Anywhere expects you to group your commands into transactions.
+SQL Anywhere expects you to group your statements into transactions.
 You commit a transaction to make changes to your database permanent.
-When you alter your data, your alterations are not made permanent right away.
-Instead, they are recorded in the transaction log and are made permanent when you enter the COMMIT command.
+When you alter data, your alterations are recorded in the transaction log and are not made permanent until you enter the COMMIT statement.

 Transactions start with one of the following events:

 The first statement following a connection to a database.

 The first statement following the end of a transaction.

 Transactions complete with one of the following events:

 A COMMIT statement makes the changes to the database permanent.

 A ROLLBACK statement undoes all the changes made by the transaction.

 A statement with a side effect of an automatic commit is executed: most data definition statements, such as ALTER, CREATE, COMMENT, and DROP have the side effect of an automatic commit.